slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On starting and timing

 <!--
-> *"Do it, or don't do it - you will regret both."  -- Soren Kierkegaard*
+> *"For all of the most important things, the timing always sucks.
+Waiting for a good time to quit your job?
+The stars will never align and the traffic lights of life will never all be green at the same time.
+The universe doesn’t conspire against you, but it doesn’t go out of its way to line up all the pins either.
+Conditions are never perfect.
+“Someday” is a disease that will take your dreams to the grave with you.
+Pro and con lists are just as bad.
+If it’s important to you and you want to do it “eventually,” just do it and correct course along the way."  -- tferriss@x*
+- keep earning your title, or it expires. -- Derek Sivers
 > *"The cold water doesn't get warmer if you jump late."
 > *"Many fail to finish, but many more fail to start.
 The hardest work in any work is to start.
 You can’t finish until you start, so get good at starting."*
 > *"When you are stuck or overwhelmed, focus on the smallest possible thing that moves your project forward."*

-- keep earning your title, or it expires. -- Derek Sivers
+- The dumbest thing smart people do: Overthink.
+The smartest thing dumb people do: Act.
 > *"Brooks’ Law: Adding manpower to a late software project makes it later.*
 - you always throw out your first pancake - primeiro milho é para os pardais
 - Enter action with boldness.
 Play the ball before it plays you.
 Waiting for troubles to come to you will only multiply them and give them a deadly momentum.